The64thGamer/cheeseepedia/content/wiki/biker-chuck-e-plush-2007.md

 categories = ["Chuck E. Cheese's"]
 +++
 This Chuck E Cheese Plush was made in 2007 for the Chuck E Cheese Prize Counter's at the time

+The plush would feature Chuck E. in a jacket and wearing sunglasses (separate or optional)